United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-The Company must have a General Assembly of all the shareholders whereby all the rights and obligations are provided by the New UAE Commercial Companies Law and regulations; and the Articles and Memorandum of Association.
+The Company must have a General Assembly of all the shareholders whereby all the rights and obligations are provided by the UAE Commercial Companies Law (as amended), pertinent regulations and MOA (including its amendments).

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-If the quorum is not present at the first meeting as indicated in clause (1) of this article, the general assembly shall be invited for a second meeting to be held after a period of no less than (5) five days and not exceeding (15) fifteen days from the date of the first meeting.
-The second meeting shall be deemed valid irrespective of the number of the partners present.
+If the quorum is not present at the first meeting as indicated in clause (1) above, a second meeting may be convened no earlier than five (5) days and no later than 15 days from the date of the first meeting.
+The second meeting shall be deemed valid irrespective of the number of shareholders present.

-The decisions of the general assembly shall be deemed valid only if they are passed by the majority of membership interests represented at the meeting, unless the Memorandum of Association provides for a higher majority.
+Resolutions are validly passed by a majority of share capital represented at the meeting, unless the MOA provides for a higher majority.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-If the number of the shareholders is over fifteen (15), the shareholders must appoint a Supervisory Board consisting of at least three (3) partners.
+• If the number of shareholders exceeds 15, a Supervisory Board of at least 3 shareholders must be appointed.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-The manager(s)/Board of Directors must prepare the company’s balance sheet and the profit and loss account.
-It/they must also prepare an annual report of the company’s activities, its financial position and shall submit the distribution of profits proposals to the General Assembly.
-All the above should be completed within three (3) months from the end of the company’s financial year.
+The manager(s) or Board of Directors of an LLC must prepare the balance sheet and the profit and loss account as well as an annual report on the company’s activities and financial position.
+They must also submit proposals for the distribution of profits to the General Assembly.
+These documents must be prepared and submitted to the General Assembly within three (3) months from the end of the company's financial year.

 Is the entity permitted to determine its own financial year?